-The Town of Kure Beach, North Carolina administers a public employee retirement system (the "Separation Allowance"), a single-employer defined benefit pension plan that provides retirement benefits to the Town's qualified sworn law enforcement officers.
-The Separation Allowance is equal to .85% of the annual equivalent of the base rate of compensation most recently applicable to officers for each year of creditable service.
+The Town of Kure Beach, North Carolina administers a public employee retirement system (the Separation Allowance), a single-employer defined benefit pension plan that provides retirement benefits to the Town's qualified sworn law enforcement officers under the age of 62 who have completed at least 30 years of creditable service or have attained 55 years of age and have completed five or more years of creditable service.
+The Separation Allowance is equal to 0.85 percent of the annual equivalent of the base rate of compensation most recently applicable to the officer for each year of creditable service.
 The retirement benefits are not subject to any increases in salary or retirement allowances that may be authorized by the General Assembly.
 Article 12D of G.S.
 Chapter 143 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.

-All full-time law enforcement officers of the Town are covered by the Separation Allowance.
-At December 31, 2015, the Separation Allowance's membership consisted of:
+All full-time Town law enforcement officers are covered by the Separation Allowance.
+At December 31, 2016, the Separation Allowance's membership consisted of:

-Retirees receiving benefits 1
+Retirees receiving benefits 2

 Terminated plan member entitled to but not yet receiving benefits -

-Active plan members 11
+Active plan members 12

-12
+14